cryptostorm/torstorm/README.md

 [tor](https://www.torproject.org/) - We use a basic tor setup for torstorm.
 SOCKS server listens on localhost.

+[cert.key](https://github.com/cryptostorm/torstorm/blob/master/cert.key) - something to do with nginx, we're not sure.

 `NOTE: An SSL wildcard certificate was required to get HTTPS to work for .onion links accessed through torstorm.org`